-The Group has not applied IFRS 3 Business Combinations to acquisitions of subsidiaries, which are considered businesses for IFRS, or of interests in associates and joint ventures that occurred before 1 January 2014.
+- The Group has applied the transitional relief from retrospective measurement of government loans with a below-market rate of interest. - The Group has not applied IFRS 3 Business Combinations to acquisitions of subsidiaries, which are considered businesses for IFRS, or of interests in associates and joint ventures that occurred before 1 January 2014.
 Use of this exemption means that the carrying amounts of assets and liabilities, that are required to be recognized under IFRS, is their deemed cost at the date of the acquisition.
 After the date of the acquisition, measurement is in accordance with IFRS.
-Assets and liabilities that do not qualify for recognizion under IFRS are excluded from the opening IFRS statement of financial position.
-The Group did not recognize or exclude any previously recognized amounts as a result of IFRS recognition requirements.

-The Group elected to measure vessels, property, plant and equipment at fair value at the date of transition to IFRS.
+Assets and liabilities that do not qualify for recognition under IFRS are excluded from the opening IFRS statement of financial position.
+The Group did not recognize or exclude any previously recognized amounts as a result of IFRS recognition requirements. - The Group has not applied IAS 21 retrospectively to fair value adjustments and goodwill from business combinations that occurred before the date of transition to IFRS.
+Such fair value adjustments and goodwill are treated as assets and liabilities of the parent rather than as assets and liabilities of the acquiree.
+Therefore, those assets and liabilities are already expressed in the functional currency of the parent or are non-monetary foreign currency items and no further translation differences occur. - The Group elected to measure vessels, property, plant and equipment at fair value at the date of transition to IFRS. - Cumulative currency translation differences for all foreign operations are deemed to be zero as at 1 January 2014. - The estimates at 1 January 2014 and at 31 December 2014 are consistent with those made for the same dates in accordance with accounting policies of SOCAR apart from the following items where application of those policies did not require estimation due to scope of CSOF: - Provision for potential tax accruals; - Environmental provision; - Employee disability provision.